History of religion in the United States: Puritans

 Puritanism was not a religion of its own, but rather was a movement, started in England, to reform Protestantism.
-The first Puritans in America who were called such, however, came to America between 1629 and 1640 and settled New England, specifically the Massachusetts Bay area.
+However, the first Puritans in America who were called such have arrived between 1629 and 1640 and settled in New England, specifically the Massachusetts Bay area.
 These did not consider themselves completely separated from the English Church, however, and originally believed that they would one day return to purify England.

 Puritans are often confused with a distinct, but similar sect of Protestants, called Separatists, who also believed that the Church of England was corrupt.
 However, Separatists believed that nothing more could be done to purify England itself.
 Separatists were persecuted, and their religion was outlawed in England, so they resolved to form a pure church of their own.
 One group of these, the Pilgrims, left England for America in 1620, originally settling in Plymouth, Massachusetts.
 These are the settlers who founded the tradition of Thanksgiving in America.
 They are also the group that many people attempt to pay homage to by dressing in dull colors and buckled hats.
 However, the Pilgrims did not actually dress as such.

 Together, the Pilgrims and the Puritans helped to form the Massachusetts Bay Colony.
 While it is difficult to define a distinct time that Puritanism ended or a reason why it ended, one of the reasons most cited is that they became less committed to their religion.
 Also, while there is some disagreement on an exact end point, most sources agree that puritanism had declined by the beginning of the 18th century.

 Puritans valued, among other things, soberness, diligence, education, and responsibility.
 They believed in predestination and were intolerant of all that they considered impure, including, but not limited to, Catholicism.
 While they intended to purify England, they nevertheless chose their ministers and members independently.

 Puritan values may have had some influence on American ideals, such as individualism.
 For example, the puritan concept of justification-by-faith emphasized the personal values of the individual.
 Moreover, their physical break from the Church of England (although they did not consider themselves fully separate) proves their independence.
 The Pilgrims may have had an influence as well.
 In fact, upon their first arrival in America, the Pilgrims signed the Mayflower Compact, a document which set up a government independent of England's control (albeit, a temporary government) which could be thought of as a predecessor to the non-temporary Declaration of Independence.